 Using again the inertia property of $P'$, the dualization lemma~\cite[Lemma 4.9]{scherer2000linear} implies that~\eqref{eq:prop_robust_perf_nl_proof3} is equivalent to~\eqref{eq:ass_nl_multipliers}, which concludes the proof. \end{proof}

 Since the uncertainty description given by $\tDecom$ in~\eqref{eq:tDecom_def} is of a \emph{dual} form, involving $\tilde{\Delta}^\top$ instead of $\tilde{\Delta}$, Theorem~\ref{thm:robust_perf_nl} formulates a design condition for the dual system.
 The synthesis inequality~\eqref{eq:prop_robust_perf_nl_LMI} can also be interpreted as enforcing quadratic performance with index $\tilde{P}_p$ for the \emph{dual} system.
-It is essential in the proof of Theorem~\ref{thm:robust_perf_nl} to not simply dualize~\eqref{eq:prop_robust_perf_nl_LMI} in order to arrive at a condition for the original system since this would require restrictive inertia assumptions on the set of multipliers $\bm{\tilde{P}}_{\mathrm{com}}$ and thus on the data.
-Defining $L=K\mathcal{Y}$ and applying the Schur complement, it is straightforward to reformulate~\eqref{eq:prop_robust_perf_nl_LMI} as an LMI, exactly as for the results in Section~\ref{subsec:design_H2}.
-Thus, Theorem~\ref{thm:robust_perf_nl} provides a simple and direct design procedure for controllers with guaranteed closed-loop quadratic performance for all parametric uncertainties $\Delta\in\Decom$ and all nonlinear uncertainties $\Delta'$ satisfying Assumption~\ref{ass:nl_multipliers}.
+It is essential in the proof of Theorem~\ref{thm:robust_perf_nl} to not simply dualize~\eqref{eq:prop_robust_perf_nl_LMI} in order to arrive at a condition for the original system since this would require restrictive inertia assumptions on the set of multipliers $\bm{\tilde{P}}_{\mathrm{com}}$ and, thus, on the data.

+Defining $L=K\mathcal{Y}$ and applying the Schur complement, one reformulates~\eqref{eq:prop_robust_perf_nl_LMI} as an LMI, exactly as in Section~\ref{subsec:design_H2}.
+Thus, Theorem~\ref{thm:robust_perf_nl} provides a direct design procedure for controllers with guaranteed closed-loop quadratic performance for all parametric uncertainties $\Delta\in\Decom$ and all nonlinear uncertainties $\Delta'$ satisfying Assumption~\ref{ass:nl_multipliers}.
 Note that performance is guaranteed as in~\eqref{eq:quad_perf}, i.e., over an \emph{infinite} time-horizon and for \emph{arbitrary} disturbance inputs $d$ not necessarily satisfying a bound such as $D\in\bm{D}$.

-The recent papers~\cite{luppi2021on,waarde2021matrix} address data-driven control of LTI systems interconnected with static nonlinearities in case of noise-free data.
+The recent papers~\cite{luppi2022on,waarde2021matrix} address data-driven control of LTI systems interconnected with static nonlinearities in case of noise-free data.
 In contrast to our approach, these works consider only one multiplier which is fixed a priori to describe the nonlinearity, whereas optimizing over a whole class of multipliers $\bm{P'}$ as in Theorem~\ref{thm:robust_perf_nl} increases the flexibility and typically reduces the conservatism significantly.
 Finally, Theorem~\ref{thm:robust_perf_nl} can also be seen as an alternative to recent results on data-driven control of linear parameter-varying systems~\cite{verhoek2021data}.